homeabout Jeanne Annacupuncture & oriental medicineyogatestimonialsschedulecontactlinks

 I feel extremely fortunate to be able to work in a field where so many of my interests converge and cross-pollinate.
 My interest in meditation and yoga dates back to my high school days, and I attended my first silent meditation retreat shortly after graduating from college.
 In 1982 I made my way from my native Texas to New England to practice and work at Insight Meditation Society in Barre, Massachusetts.
 Meditation practice has been a cornerstone of my sanity and happiness from that time on, for which I am deeply grateful.

-I received a Master’s Degree in Acupuncture from the Traditional Acupuncture Institute (now TAI Sophia) in Columbia, Maryland in 1990, and have studied and continue to study with many teachers of acupuncture, herbal medicine, nutrition and Asian body work since that time.
+I received a Master’s Degree in Acupuncture from the Traditional Acupuncture Institute (now Maryland University of Integrative Health) in Columbia, Maryland in 1990, and have studied and continue to study with many teachers of acupuncture, herbal medicine, nutrition and Asian body work since that time.
 I have completed advanced certification programs in Chinese Herbal studies with Ted Kaptchuk in Boston and also with Sharon Weizenbaum of White Pine Healing Arts in Amherst, Massachusetts.
 I am nationally certified (NCCAOM) in Oriental Medicine, which is equivalent to certifications in acupuncture and Chinese herbology, along with education in the five branches of Oriental medicine: acupuncture, Chinese herbs, bodywork, dietary therapy, and exercise.

-I maintained a private practice in Cambridge, Massachusetts from 1990 to 2000, and for the past 10 years have practiced at Five Seasons Acupuncture & Healing Arts in Concord, New Hampshire.
-I also practice one day a week at the Center for Integrative Medicine, also in Concord.
+I maintained a private practice in Cambridge, Massachusetts from 1990 to 2000, and since 2000 I have practiced at Five Seasons Acupuncture & Healing Arts in Concord, New Hampshire.
 I participated in the effort to license the practice of acupuncture in New Hampshire, and have served on the New Hampshire Board of Acupuncture Licensing since it’s inception in 1997, including 8 years as Chairperson.

-In my spare time I can be found at home with my partner Jim, working in my garden, or singing with friends in our vocal quartet, Chanson.
+In my spare time I can be found at home with my partner Jim, working in my garden, playing my ukulele, or singing with the Concord Chorale.